mrhenko/WebbNote/readme.md

 [1]: https://github.com/mrhenko/WebbNote/wiki

+### 0.1.5
+* Added preview.htm for live preview of Markdown files as WebbNote.

 ### 0.1
 * Updated syntax.
 (Less freedom and flexibility = easier to use) (See the [wiki on github][1] for information on the Syntax.)
 * Tracking code from 0.0.5 has been removed.